ebowman/play-json-service-lib/README.md

 ## Examples

-You can see a complete worked example for Play 2.2 [here](https://github.com/gilt/play-json-service-lib/tree/master/play-2.2-example).

-You can see a complete worked example for Play 2.3 [here](https://github.com/gilt/play-json-service-lib/tree/master/play-2.3-example).
+You can see a complete worked example for Play 2.4 [here](https://github.com/ebowman/play-json-service-lib/tree/master/play-2.4-example).

+## Building

+To build this across multiple scala versions, do something like `sbt publishLocal` which will publish it to your local ivy repo, built against both scala 2.10 and scala 2.11.